How to Find the Best Kelowna Real Estate Agent

 They Understand BC Real Estate Contracts Inside and Out

 A great Kelowna realtor knows these documents intimately.
-They know which subject clauses to include and which ones give you leverage.
+They know which subject clauses to include and which ones work in your favour.
 They know the PTT exemptions for first-time buyers on homes under $500K.
 They know how the Speculation and Vacancy Tax affects Kelowna property owners.

 They'll Tell You When NOT to Buy in Kelowna